 In a country as diverse as India where Hindi is king, the numbers clearly favor the Hindi comics.
 However, in years to come, we will continue to see a diversification of comedy in English, Tamil, Kannada, Punjabi and who knows what else.

 But in the meantime, since YouTube doesn’t really allow you to sort the biggest videos, here’s a quick list of the most viewed Indian stand up comedians I know from being in the scene.

 Best Indian Stand Up Comedians In Hindi

 The list below is based on the videos/artists I know of in the comedy space by YouTube views.
 If I missed anybody let me know.
 They’re plenty of other great Indian comedians in English, Tamil, Kannada and more.

 Updated View counts: October 2019

-So which are the best Hindi stand up comedy videos?
+So who are the best Hindi stand up comedians in India?